 For people who are reluctant to buy in charity shops or would like to donate here’s what you need to know.

 Charity shops won’t sell rags or dirty, torn clothing, so don’t donate these!
-You can instead recycle them at a clothes recycle bank, there are loads of them, even in the country so there’s no excuse not to.
+You can recycle them at a clothes recycling bank instead, there are loads of them, even in the country so there’s no excuse not to.
 I always recycle my old clothes as I hate waste.

 Some clothing may be brand new with tags on, others will have slight to moderate wear and tear.
 The prices will reflect this.
 Don’t try and barter in charity shops.

 Do ask when the window display is on sale if you like an item in the window.
 Generally the best items, branded handbags etc. end up here.

 But I’ve gotten two designer bags (Longchamps and DKNY) in a charity shop which weren’t in the window so keep your eyes peeled!

 Charity shops do have sales- Enable Ireland is especially good and I picked up some absolute beauts in their Phibsborough shop today.

 I found this brand new Missguided bardot playsuit which is €30.80 on their site for just €4!
 The bardot style is staying around this summer and I will enjoy wearing this on nights out.
 It’s a size 10 but small fitting.